RSS Feed

 Danville, PA 17821

 Still recovering from 2011 flooding but will open with regular hours in 2012.
-Check their Website for story and Face Book for updates.
+Check Face Book for updates.
 With Portobello Lugosi, hearty Vegetarian Chili, Humana Humana Hummus and Vegan Putini Panini on the lunch menu they will again be Danville’s veggie haven.

 ____________________________________________________________________